-Over 16,000 people are employed as paralegals in Texas according to the 2011 employment survey performed by the Bureau of Labor Statistics.
-Texas ranks fourth in the nation for number of paralegal jobs, with Houston having the sixth highest employment level of paralegals of the U.S.’s metropolitan areas.
+More than 22,000 people are employed as paralegals in Texas according to the 2016 employment survey performed by the US Bureau of Labor Statistics.
+Texas ranks fourth in the nation for the number of paralegal jobs, with Houston having the sixth highest number of jobs for paralegals of the country’s metropolitan areas and the Dallas area having the ninth.

 Texas was the first state in the nation to officially recognize paralegals as an integral part of the legal community and to create a Paralegal Division within the State Bar of Texas.
 Subsequently, the State Bar created a voluntary certification process for paralegals through the Texas Board of Legal Specialization (TBLS).
 Specialization certification has been available since 1994.